ganrad/aks-aspnet-sqldb-rest/README.md

 4. Format and mount a separate file system for docker storage.

-    Docker engine stores container instances (writeable layers), images and container logs in `/var/lib/docker` directory.
+    Docker engine stores container instances (writeable layers), images, build caches and container logs in `/var/lib/docker` directory.
 As container images are built and instances are spawned, this directory tends to fill up pretty quickly.
 To avoid running out of space on the OS file system, we will format a new partition on an empty data disk (created during VM provisioning), write a file system in the new partition and then mount the file system onto the docker storage directory.
     ```bash
     #
     # Partition the disk with fdisk